 Self-reporting proactively is almost always the better approach.
 It lets you control the process, limit your financial exposure, and demonstrate good faith to the state.
 Waiting is risky—if the state discovers you first, you’ll face a full audit with no penalty relief and an unlimited look-back period.

 Navigating historical non-compliance is complex, and it’s best handled with expert help.
+Specialized tax expertise is often required to navigate complex remediation processes.
 A specialized tax professional or strategic finance partner can accurately assess your exposure, negotiate VDAs on your behalf, and structure a remediation plan before the issue becomes a crisis.
+Working with tax experts ensures a smooth and compliant resolution, reducing risk and providing peace of mind.

 Before collecting any sales tax, register for a permit in each state where you have nexus.
 Collecting tax without a permit is illegal in most states.

 Configure your e-commerce platforms to collect sales tax at the correct rates.
+Configuring your platform for automated filing and accurate sales tax filings is essential for ongoing compliance, as it ensures that your business can automatically submit and remit tax returns to government authorities without manual intervention.
 Most modern platforms integrate with sales tax automation tools that handle real-time rate calculations across thousands of jurisdictions.

 Not all products are taxed the same way in every state.
+Effective exemption management and tracking tax exemptions are critical for compliance, as businesses must accurately manage exemption certificates and ensure proper documentation across jurisdictions.
 Digital goods, SaaS, clothing, and food often have unique taxability rules or exemptions.
 Incorrect classification is a common source of audit risk.

 Use sales tax automation software like TaxJar, Avalara, or Anrok to prepare and file returns automatically.
+Automating sales tax returns and tax filing reduces manual effort and minimizes errors, ensuring accurate tax returns preparation and submission across multiple jurisdictions.
 Automation reduces errors and frees your team for higher-value work.

 Sales tax compliance isn’t a one-time project.
 Monitor sales by state on a monthly basis to track your progress toward triggering nexus in new states, and stay current on changes to state laws and thresholds.